oracleif/laftrifles/docs/cror.md

 ## Managing the random walk

-Called with no options, *cror*'s default behavior is to output '#' characters in the wake of a mirrored crawl around the display.
-Unless running in universal mode or with the delay option, this will quickly fill the display with an uninteresting uniform grid of '#' characters
+Called with no options, *cror*'s default behavior is to output '#' characters in the wake of a mirrored crawl starting from the center of the display.
+Unless running in the slow universal mode or with the delay option, this will quickly fill the display with an uninteresting uniform grid of '#' characters

 Slowing the crawl with *-d* can make this a bit more interesting, but the end result is the same - a screen filled with hash marks.
 Altering the output